euaaaio/euaaaio.ru/content/consultancy/index.md

 		</p>
 		<p class="article__enumeration">
 			<strong>About launching and updating:</strong>
 			<span>processes, phases, specialists, hiring, budget and understanding the task.
-I will tell you what to do, how to do it and how much time and money it will require.</span>
+I will tell you what to do, how to do and how much time and money it will take to update the old or launch a new product.</span>
 		</p>
 		<p class="article__enumeration">
 			<strong>About design solutions:</strong>